 Calculators also fail to consider the subtleties of a case like how well do you come across as a witness?
 How supportive is you family doctor?
 What kind of work history did you have?
 All these things will be considered by the defense.

 I might have an idea in my head as I mentally build a case, but I keep that to myself because I understand that I need to get into the case before I can be sure.
+There are several factors I need to consider and research before I can come to a properly considered estimate.
 I have a responsibility to manage my client’s expectation.
 My clients come to me because they’re in pain.
 They’ve likely already been disappointed and I want to help them heal, not disappoint them further.

 Finally, it’s important to understand that the amount of compensation a client receives is based on a long-term negotiation that relies, in part, on the client’s engagement.

-My advice is that, if you’ve had an accident, don’t base any decisions on an online compensation calculator.
+My advice is that, if you’ve had an accident, do not base any decisions on an online compensation calculator.
 Go see a lawyer and get the real lay of the land.

 If you have any questions or comments, please feel free to leave me a comment below.
 If you’re seeking legal advice, please contact me here and we’ll get in touch with you.